About USETSU presets (English)

 01 WABI-A

-The delicately adjusted contrast is inspired by the world of "In Praise of Shadows" (a famous essay on Japanese aesthetics by Junichiro Tanizaki).
+The contrast is adjusted based on the aesthetics found in In Praise of Shadows by Junichiro Tanizaki.
 The shadows are reduced to the brink of maintaining details, while the infused amber tone imparts warmth.
 Introducing a complementary royal blue from the mid-tones to the highlights creates color contrast, adding depth throughout the photograph.

 02 WABI-B

-"WABI-A" comes with an alternate version that offers a distinct personality.
-While it retains the contrast of "In Praise of Shadows", this preset applies a color grading of cyan-blue tones throughout.
-It gives a cool impression and pairs well with scenes like a lakeside morning, rain-soaked alleys, or backlighting during sunset.
+WABI-A comes with an alternate version that offers a distinct personality.
+While it retains the contrast of In Praise of Shadows, this preset applies a color grading of cyan-blue tones throughout.
+It gives a cool impression and pairs well with scenes like a lakeside morning, rain-soaked alleys, or backlit sunsets.
 If you find it too blue, you can adjust using the white balance.

 All the presets in this collection are set to the "Adobe Standard" profile.
 However, switching to "Adobe Color" when needed can add depth to the colors and contrast.